 CDL holders often ask if they can drive a commercial motor vehicle with this temporary license.
 According to the Federal Motor Carrier Safety Administration ("FMCSA"), the answer is yes.
 FMCSA notes that when the State takes your CDL at arrest, that license is valid until the administrative revocation action is taken.
 Thus, according to this interpretation, the temporary license can be considered a “receipt” for your CDL, and a driver does not violate any CDL requirements by "accepting" this receipt and using it for a designated time.

 While the does not expressly prohibit driving a company car on a temporary license, you may still want to check with your trucking company to make sure that its insurance policy will cover you while you have a temporary license.
 Like circumstances with any company vehicle, insurance coverage is sometimes the deal breaker.

 If you have been charged with a DUI in Georgia, contact your Atlanta DUI Attorney today to save your driving privileges.
-You only have 10 days to have your Atlanta DUI Lawyer file an appeal.
-Atlanta DUI Attorney Richard Lawson is a former DUI Prosecutor with nearly 20 years experience defending people accused of DUI throughout Metro Atlanta and North Georgia.
+You only have 30 days to have your Atlanta DUI Lawyer file an appeal.
+Atlanta DUI Attorney Richard Lawson is a former DUI Prosecutor with over 20 years experience defending people accused of DUI throughout Metro Atlanta and North Georgia.
 Call 24 hours a day, 7 days a week.
 We are here when you need us most.